 9 Reasons You Need Popcorn in Your Diet

 Eating popcorn is one of the healthiest snack habits.
-It helps fight cancer, fills you with fiber, and has more antioxidants than fruits and vegetables.
+It may help fight cancer, fills you with fiber, and has more antioxidants than some fruits and vegetables.

 Every product is independently selected by our editors.
 If you buy something through our links, we may earn an affiliate commission.